 This recruiting metric discloses how quick your hiring process is and summarizes how long it can take for a recruiter to fill an open position.
 The diverse variables that are used in this calculation range from location and employer brand to skills and talent base.

 Precisely, the time to fill contains the total number of days between the time a position is advertised and the time a candidate is brought on board.
 This recruiting metric highlights the productivity of the recruiter and reflects the effectiveness of the recruiting process.
-Diving deep into this recruiting metric will tell the following significant details:
+Diving deep into this recruiting metric will indicate the following significant details:

 - You will be sure whether you are hiring the right candidate.